applebuddy/TOEIC-Speaking-Study/README.md

 - You will take a flight to Toronto on October 30th at 9:00 A.M. and the flight number if 578.

 ## Q9

+Do I have to bring my own lunch?

+- Lunch is included in the fee. and lunch time is at 12:00 PM on July 10.

+- No, actually you don't.
+Lunch will be provided.
+The price is included in the conference fee.

 I heard that I'll be going to the orchestra concert on Sunday.
 Is that right?